-Activity Evidence that supports this approach Challenge number(s) addressed Targetted Intervention Teachers across: KS1 LKS2 UKS2 £59,962.50 EEF-Selecting Interventions using the TARGET approach.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted Intervention Teacher and HLTA: £71,160.88 EEF-Selecting Interventions using the TARGET approach.
 KS1- Key focus on phonics and writing in Year 1 (end of FS2 significantly below national expectation).
 LKS2-Intervention programme set by teacher and followed precisely by additional teacher.
 Specifically targeting current Year 3s due to KS1 Sats scores being significantly below national expectations.
-UKS2-Target Year 5 due to data indicating Year 5 are performing below national expectation.
 1,2,4,5 Speech and Language Therapist to screen all children on entry and bespoke programmes are put in place.
-5 x sessions £580 Historically, about only half of the children in reception cohort have received a Good Level of Development by the end of Foundation Stage.
+5 x sessions £580 EY Resourcing to meet the Curriculum. £5000 Historically, about only half of the children in reception cohort have received a Good Level of Development by the end of Foundation Stage.
 Foundation Stage attainment is therefore consistently well below average.
-This year however, it has also demonstrated the severe impact of the pandemic that has had on 1,2 EY Resourcing to meet the need of the new EY Curriculum. £5000 These figures reflect the fact that many children join St Augustine's with very low levels of development.
-Oracy 21 Project Release time- 1 days per term x 2 teachers to implement this programme across all Key Stages. £1200 "Oracy is a fundamental life skill that enables young people to present, in- form, discuss and converse with oth- ers.
-This helps them, for example, to succeed" 1

-Stephen Tierney 2020 Educating with Purpose-The Heart of What Matters.
+These figures reflect the fact that many children join St Augustine's with very low levels of development.
+1,2 Oracy 21 Project Release time- 1 days per term x 2 teachers to implement this programme across all Key Stages. £1200 "Oracy is a fundamental life skill that enables young people to present, inform, discuss and converse with others.
+This helps them, for example, to succeed" Stephen Tierney 2020 Educating with Purpose-The Heart of What Matters.
 This programme is to transform our teaching and learning through talk.
+1